ecmascriptguru/trello.butler/project/readme.md

-when a label is added to a card in list "Backlog", match "{boardname}" with "project__{*}", and create a card with title "{cardname}" in list "Incoming" on the board named "dpt__{labelname}", and add link "{triggercardlink}", and copy all the members and the description and all the checklists and the due date from the trigger card, and add "{wildcard1}" label to the card
+when a label is added to a card in list "Backlog", match "{boardname}" with "project__{*}", and create a card with title "{cardname}" in list "Incoming" on the board named "dpt__{labelname}", and copy all the members and the description and all the checklists and the due date from the trigger card, and add "{wildcard1}" label to the card, and link the cards together in the attachments
 ```

 > Intereted a bit.